particle-xr/particle/docs/ycombinator.md

 The Particle universe will have its own economy.
 Taxes, real estate, items, teleportation fees.
 Imagine: years from now the most valuable crypto will be one that is only useful in a video game :laughing:.

+How much will we make?
+Fortnite has 80 million monthly active players.
+Let's say we get there.
+And let's say the only thing players pay for is teleportation fees; 10 cents to anywhere in the universe.
+That's 8 million dollars a month if everyone teleports just a single time (which is unlikely given there's an entire universe to explore!).

 [internet-archive]: https://archive.org